George Fowler Jones: Biography and work

 In 1843 when he began the Aberford Almshouses, Jones lived at 80 Baker Street, London.
 In 1844 while designing Castle Oliver he lived at 51 or 52 Monkgate, near Monk Bridge, York.
 In 1846 he started a practice at 8 Lendal, York.
 Plans and elevations of 3 Counties Asylum, dated 15 September 1856 give Jones' address as 4 New Street, York.
-The Yorkshire Gazette of 15 February 1862 records that Jones moved from New Sreet to 84 Bootham.
+The Yorkshire Gazette of 15 February 1862 records that Jones moved from New Street to 84 Bootham.
 Pevsner records that in 1862, Jones designed and built 78 Bootham, York, as his own residence and Jones' RIBA incorporation certificate of 1868 gives this as his address.
 Presumably therefore 78 Bootham became Jones' offices; Works at 3 Counties Asylum dated 8 July and September 1870 also give 84 Bootham.
 Plans for 3 Counties Asylum dated 3 May 1877 and 9 March 1878 give his address as 3 Stonegate, York.
 Further works at 3 Counties dated February 1880 give his address as 100 Micklegate, next to 'The Pack Horse' and he still held the property in 1886.
 However, since by this time Jones had in all probability retired to Malton, the address is probably that of his practice, then run by his son.

 In addition to his architectural activities, Jones was a photographer in the very earliest days of the medium.
 He became a pupil to William Fox Talbot, inventor of the negative/positive process.
 Some of Jones' photographs of his own buildings and of York city, the earliest dating back to 1851, are to be found in the City of York Libraries and Archives; others at the City Reference Library, Leeds.
 A vast body of his photographic work, dating from the very earliest days of photography, now resides at the National Media Museum, Bradford.
 2,100 negatives, along with some prints, have been catalogued in a 340-page index.
 Scenes include some of his earliest commissions, at Castle Oliver, Parlington Hall, Garforth Church and Aberford Almshouses.
 The collection spans Jones' entire career and includes images shot in Scotland, Ireland, Corsica, Belgium, Norway, Sweden and New Zealand.
 Within the collection are several large negatives which Jones' records as being Fox Talbot's work, although this has been disputed by Larry Schaaf, author and expert on Fox Talbot.

 Jones was also a proficient watercolorist, exhibiting at the Fine Art Exhibitions of 1880 (St Mary's Abbey) and 1885 (two views of Norway & the Church of St John, Exmouth), probably other years also.
 An auction in 1923 at Castle Oliver, in Ireland included 2 Views of Corsica by G.Fowler Jones and his son bequeathed another, Ajaccio Bay, Corsica.